prettydiff/share-file-systems/documentation/decentralization.md

 * User name - A non-unique human friendly label naming the user.
 * User secret - A SHA3-512 hash string in hexadecimal format that is only distributed during the invitation process and used to prevent identity spoofing during socket establishment between users.

+### Identity Masking
+Identity masking serves as a form of one-way password by which a SHA3-512 hash is computed from two pieces of information of which only one of those pieces of information is shared.
+If the remote end can compute the same hash sequence from the shared data fragment plus something they already possess then the system achieves a form of pseudo two-factor authentication (something the system has and something the system knows) via an automation sequence.
+The masking and unmasking logic is location in project location: `/lib/terminal/utilities/mask.ts`.

 ## Connectivity
 The application uses HTTP 1.1 for the invitation process because HTTP 1.1 is both session-less and anonymous.
 HTTP 1.1 is also used to load file assets into the user interface at page load time.